hedgedoc/hedgedoc/SECURITY.md

 We'll also credit you in the release notes.

-When your findings are not accepted as a security issue, feel free to write a fix yourself and contribute it to CodiMD, as well as publish them as you like and allow people to make in informed decision about using CodiMD.
+When your findings are not accepted as a security issue, feel free to write a fix yourself and contribute it to HedgeDoc, as well as publish them as you like and allow people to make in informed decision about using HedgeDoc.

 If you have any further questions, feel free to reach out to the [community chat](https://matrix.to/#/#hedgedoc:matrix.org) or the mentioned contacts above.